Computing the Matching Distance of 2-Parameter Persistence Modules from Critical Values: Introduction

-Based on these results, we formulate the idea that the critical values must be relevant to the choice of lines for the computation of the matching distance.
+Based on these results, one sees that the critical values must be relevant to the choice of lines for the computation of the matching distance.
 Leveraging the framework of \cite{Bapat2022} to compute the matching distance allows us to reduce the number of lines necessary to compute the matching distance to a finite set, thus reducing the computation to a maximum rather than a supremum without exploiting the point-line duality used in \cite{Kerber-Lesnick-Oudot2018}.
 Through some examples, we show that considering only lines passing through pairs of critical values is not sufficient.
 This is because the definition of matching distance depends on the bottleneck distance, and lines in the same equivalence class might not be such that the bottleneck distance is always achieved by the same pairing of births/deaths, as will be further explained in \Cref{sec:mainresult}.

-To overcome this problem, we analyze where switches might happen in the matching which achieves the bottleneck distance, identifying a set of points in the parameter space which we later on refer to as the set of switch points.
+To overcome this problem, we analyze where switches might happen in the matching that achieves the bottleneck distance, identifying a set of points in the parameter space that we later on refer to as the set of switch points.
 This set allows us to refine our equivalence relation on the set of positive lines (see \Cref{sec:switch}) by partitioning lines through the parameter space using the union of the critical parameter values with the switch points.
 Using this union, it is possible to identify all the lines at which the matching distance can be realised.

-We explain in detail how to compute all relevant parameter values and show that the matching distance is attained either at: a line through a pair of points in this union, or a line of diagonal slope through exactly one of the points in the union (see \Cref{thm:main}).
+We explain in detail how to compute all relevant parameter values in the primal plane and show that the matching distance is attained either at: a line through a pair of points in this union, or a line of diagonal slope through exactly one of the points in the union (see \Cref{thm:main}).
+Where appropriate, we also detail the connections and differences between related papers.

-The contribution of this paper is to advance the state of the art, although still restricted to two dimensions, in two ways: computing the matching distance in a way which is both geometrically interpretable and implementable.
-In contrast to other methods such as \cite{Kerber-Lesnick-Oudot2018, Bjerkevik2021}, we provide a geometric understanding of different lines, including horizontal, vertical, and diagonal lines, as well as lines through critical values, and their contribution to the matching distance.
-In addition, the method we propose leads to explicit computations of important lines, which will lead to an algorithm that can be implemented.
+In conclusion, the novelty of this paper is to provide: a geometric understanding of different lines, including horizontal, vertical, and diagonal lines, and their contribution to the matching distance; explicit formulas for the switch points; a common framework where existing approaches in the literature can be compared.